Catalysis in Action via Elementary Thermal Operations: Full characterisation of elementary thermal operations for and the proof of Theorem.

 \emph{Case i:} $\border(\pstate) = (1,2,3)$ or $(3,2,1)$.
 There are only three distinct $\beta$-swaps for three-dimensional systems.
-Then length-four series always include a repetition of the same swap, and Lemma~\ref{lemma:nice_order} forbids such series to make extremal states.
+Then length-four series always include a repetition of the same swap, and Thm.~\ref{thm:nice_order} forbids such series to make extreme states.

 \emph{Case ii:} $\border(\pstate) = (1,3,2)$ or $(2,3,1)$.
 Corresponding swaps are $\beta^{(1,3)}\beta^{(2,3)}\beta^{(1,2)}\beta^{(1,3)}$ or $\beta^{(2,3)}\beta^{(1,3)}\beta^{(1,2)}\beta^{(2,3)}$.
 From Remark~\ref{rmk:swap_series_eq}, the second swap becomes